josh-perry/love-cookbook/content/guides/drawing-image.md

 <img src="/assets/love/assets/whale.png"/>

 Create an `assets` folder in the same directory as your `main.lua`.
 Then right click the image to save it in your assets folder.
-This way you keep scripts and assets nicely separated.
+This way we keep scripts and assets nicely separated.

 To draw the image, we first need to load it.
 We do this with {% api "love.graphics.newImage(image)" %}.
 ```lua